EventStore/documentation/docs/cloud/shared/faq.md

 ## Support

-Support is not provided during the preview.
+Support is provided for AWS based shared clusters.

 ## Security